thisoldgeek/miniz/README.md

 ## *Fabrication:*
 * 3D printed case required; other 3d parts optional
+* See docs folder for 3D print settings

 ## *Configuration:*
 * Install python programs and run scripts.
 See tutorial at hackster.io/thisoldgeek